 Theme 1: Successes of Past Initiatives Addressing Gender Based Violence

 The group also wanted to celebrate and honor the work to address gender-based violence to date.
-We explored the proudest moments, strengths and highlights.
+We explored the proudest moments, strengths and highlights, as well as challenges and lessons learned.